ferdium/ferdium-recipes/docs/integration.md

 - icon.svg - Icon for the service in SVG form (must be square)
 - index.js - Backend script, this script is NOT included in the service webview but only in Ferdi itself
 - package.json - Information about the recipe
-- webview.js - Frontend script, this script is injected into the service itself but still has access to all NodeJS APIs
+- webview.js - Optional frontend script, this script is injected into the service itself but still has access to all NodeJS APIs
 - darkmode.css - CSS File that gets included when dark mode is activated

 ### package.json